rbpollock/labboNetwork/docs/tldr/glossary.md

 Skills are a global hierarchy of tags that can be assigned to any task.
 Tagging a task with a skill allows for a more granular account of the work a user completes to earn their reputation.

-The Meta Colony curates the hierarchy of global skill tags.
+The Meta Labbo curates the hierarchy of global skill tags.

 ### Task